liana-p/narrat-engine/docs/scripting/language-syntax.md

----
+f---
 description: >-
 This documentation page explains how the syntax of the narrat scripting language works

 ---

 # Language syntax and expressions